Learning Portuguese in the USA is probably easier than you think, and probably no more so than in Miami.

 The Magic City may be 4,000 miles and an ocean away from Lisbon, as well as approximately 4,000 miles from Sao Paolo, but the distances are physical, and certainly not cultural.

 With one of the highest populations of Brazilians and Brazilian-Americans, Portuguese is a truly accessible language to learn in Miami and all around Florida.

-During the mid-1980s, economic crisis struck Brazil.
+During the mid-1980s, an economic crisis struck Brazil.
 As a result, between 1986 and 1990 approximately 1.4 million Brazilians emigrated to other parts of the world.
 It was not until this time that Brazilian emigration reached significant levels.
 Thus, between 1987 and 1991, an estimated 20,800 Brazilians arrived in the United States.

 The many lovers of Lusophone civilizations in Miami come from diverse backgrounds, and have the desire to learn the Portuguese language for varied reasons.

 So if you want to increase your fluency in order to communicate with the Brazilian population in your local area, or learn some vocabulary and basic grammar before a trip to Lisbon, you’ve come to the right place.

 Let’s look at how and where you can learn about the language and culture of Portugal and Brazil in Miami!

 Anybody who reads classical literature or has seen an old movie might recognize the image of the wealthy family with their countryside home and the children’s private teachers.

 The works of Jane Austin and Charlotte Brontë come to mind. . .